Andrei Molodkin: Work and career

 A 2013 exhibition by Molodkin in the Void Gallery in Derry entitled 'Catholic Blood' was created specifically for the context of Derry and Northern Ireland.
-'Catholic Blood' tapped into contentious historical divides in Ireland, as its subject is based in the Catholic Relief Act of 1829 and a particular clause of the British constitution that reportedly forbids any MP from advising the sovereign on ecclesiastical matters if they are of the Catholic faith, though this was disputed by Dr Bob Morris, an expert in constitutional affairs at University College London.
+'Catholic Blood' tapped into contentious historical divides in Ireland, as its subject is based in the Roman Catholic Relief Act 1829 and a particular clause of the British constitution that reportedly forbids any MP from advising the sovereign on ecclesiastical matters if they are of the Catholic faith, though this was disputed by Dr Bob Morris, an expert in constitutional affairs at University College London.
 Molodkin correctly asserted, "Yes, but there have been no Catholic prime ministers, perhaps when we talk about it we will get one."
 The work was controversial in its choice of materials which consisted of blood donated by local Catholics, a specification that was met with resistance.
 The project required the participation of the public, thirty-six people came forward to donate their blood, including the son of a Catholic Priest.
 The piece was constructed from hollowed acrylic blocks, mirroring the rose window of the Palace of Westminster.
 A pharmaceutical fridge contained samples of donated human blood and an industrial compressor pumped this blood through the cavity of the rose window in the acrylic block.
 This was simultaneously filmed and projected onto the gallery walls.
 Molodkin, reflecting on the exhibition and the vociferous reaction, stated: "Some people were angry that I hadn't used both Catholic and Protestant blood.
 They felt cheated that I had only chosen to use Catholic blood.
-It was never my intention to mix religions - the intensity is in the separation.
+It was never my intention to mix religions – the intensity is in the separation.

+In 2024, in an installation called "Dead Man's Switch," Molodkin placed $45M worth of Rembrandt, Picasso and Warhol masterpieces in a 29-tonne, 13 ft by 9 ft Swiss safe at his studio.
+The safe contains a pneumatic pump connecting two barrels, one with acid powder and the other with an accelerator that could cause a chemical reaction strong enough to turn the safe's contents to debris within two hours.
+Molodkin says he'll destroy the artwork if Julian Assange dies in prison, or if the police and activists tries to seize the artwork from him.

 He currently lives and works between the French capital, Paris, and Maubourguet in Southern France.
 His work is held in a number of significant public and private collections, including the Tate national collection.